7 Types of Organizational Structures +Examples

 Most often, it implements a top-down (centralized) decision-making process where department managers report to upper management.
 Ideally, leaders of different teams communicate regularly and coordinate their strategies while lower-level employees have little idea of the processes taking place outside their department.

 The main challenge companies with a functional structure face is the lack of coordination between departments.
-Employees may lose the larger company context when focusing on very specific tasks and failing to interact with members of other departments.
+Employees may lose the larger company context when focusing on specific tasks and failing to interact with members of other departments.

 2. Divisional structure